oskariorg/oskari-documentation/6 Operating instructions/00040-HowToAddBundles.md

-### How to add a bundle
+## How to add a bundle

 Bundles can be considered as building blocks in an Oskari application.
 A bundle is a selection of JavaScript files that provide some functionality to be used as part of an application.
  A bundle can offer multiple implementations for a functionality which can then be divided into smaller packages for different application setups.
  For more about bundles see the documentation under [Frontend framework](../3%20Frontend%20framework/00030-Bundles.md).

-In order to get bundle up and running in your Oskari-based application, the bundle needs to be registered to the database and added to an appsetup you want to show it on.
-There are two tables where it shoud be added:
+In order to get a bundle up and running in your Oskari-based application, the bundle needs to be:
+- imported as part of the frontend application as described under [Frontend framework](../3%20Frontend%20framework/00030-Bundles.md)
+- registered to the database (built-in ones already are, but custom bundles require you to do this)
+- added to an appsetup you want to show it on

+These are two database tables where bundles are referenced in:

 - oskari_bundle
 - oskari_appsetup_bundles